 Next, you’ll head to the boarding room.
-And depending on which flying ride you choose, you’ll see Wild West or Icelandic animation scenes.
+And depending on which flying ride you choose, you’ll see the American West, Icelandic, or Canadian Rockies animation scenes.

-For instance, the Wild West boarding room has beautiful evergreen trees and seascapes.
+For instance, the American West boarding room has beautiful evergreen trees and seascapes.
 And Iceland features a cozy cabin with a fire.

 This part of your journey helps set the stage for what you’re about to experience next.
-Expect to spend about five to 10 minutes in this room before heading to the preshow.
+So expect to spend about five to 10 minutes in this room before heading to the preshow.

 An attendant will then lead you from the boarding room to a circular space with a big screen in the center.
 Now, this part of the Vegas attraction is very cool!

-Each flight ride features a custom, multi-media preshow created by The Moment Factory.
+Each FlyOver simulated ride features a custom, multi-media preshow created by The Moment Factory.
 The show lasts about six minutes.
 And tells a story that helps to give more meaning to the sights you’ll be flying over.

-For example, in the Wild West preshow, you’ll learn about the American West and how it was settled – from prehistoric times to the gold rush.
+For example, in the American West preshow, you’ll learn about how the Wild West was settled – from prehistoric times to the gold rush.
 It’s a tale of resilience and triumph during some of the harshest conditions.

 Iceland’s preshow is magical and mysterious.
 An Icelandic troll shows you how Iceland was formed from volcanoes and how the land holds all sorts of secrets.
 You’ll see winters full of ice turn into hillsides of spring flowers.
 It’s a reminder that even in dark times, there’s always a new beginning.